Salduro, Utah: History

+Salt Lake City newspapers ran an advertisement in 1914 for a special train to Salduro for observers of auto races.
+The advertisement said the "fastest machines in the world will compete for the world's record on the famous salt beds, which afford the finest races in America.
+No dust."
+Salt Lake City mayor Samuel C. Park and Utah Governor William Spry attended.

 Circa 1916, the Capell Salt Company merged into (or was transferred to) the Solvay Process Company, a potash producer.
 That same year, the Solvay Process Company began extracting potash from subsurface brines of the Salduro Salt Marsh.
 The operation was constructed on the south side of the Western Pacific Railroad at Salduro station.

 On June 23, 1924, U.S. Army test pilot Russell Maughan performed the first dawn-to-dusk transcontinental flight across the United States, flying a Curtiss P-1 Hawk.
 One of his five refueling stops was in Salduro.

 The settlement gained prominence in the 1930s and 1940s, when significant potash and salt were mined nearby.

 Decline

 In 1944, the potash plant at Salduro closed.
 Shortly after, fire swept through the settlement, and it was soon abandoned.